Find Rob if you can in the featured picture above!

 This plant was a real mystery.
 It looked like something was eating the ends.
 The end of each leaf had a different pattern.
 It turns out that it grows this way.

 And there were a few things that we brought back with us.
 I had no idea until I saw my bloody sock when we got back to the tent.
 Leeches!!!
 Rob was untouched.
 We learned that the first hiker “awakens” them by smell so they are ready to attach to the second hiker.
 We had put our pants legs in our socks as a prevention.
 Note: Wear tight woven dark knee socks with your pants tucked into the socks.
 Spray a generous amount of insecticide around your ankles before a hike, especially when hiking in wet soil.

 Here is part of the damage.
-I think that I am bleeding more because I take aspirin which served to thin the blood.
+I think that I am bleeding more because I take aspirin which serves to thin the blood.

-Soon the ants found the engorged leech and one snip by those powerful jaws and the leech explodes.
+Soon the ants found the engorged leech and one snip by those powerful jaws and the leech exploded.

 I am a reluctant contributor to the circle of life!!
 One could say that it was the leech’s last supper!